Aleem-Reveltek/Welcome/README.md

 ---

 Welcome to our community!
 We are excited to have you join us and become a part of our community of like-minded individuals.
-We encourage you to take a moment to introduce yourself and share a bit about your interests and background.
+We encourage you to take a moment to introduce yourself and share a bit about your interests and background

 To get started, go to https://start.ignitecuriosity.org/ to learn more about our community and how you can participate.We are looking forward to seeing how you will contribute to our discussions and activities.